Aksh-Narayana/User-Retention-Prediction-Application/Project_Ideas.md

 Technology Stack = Python ,Bigquery(SQL), GA4, GCP

-## 2)safety prediction for residents using a tensorfolw
+## Safety prediction for residents using a tensorfolw

 ### Description